Vigilante Paedophile Hunters Are Not The Answer

 The really shocking figure from the BBC Freedom of Information (FOI) request however, is found in the total number of convictions for grooming a child to meet for sex.
 According to the FOI the police and Paedophile Hunters combined achieved only 259 convictions.

-.
+I am sure that vigilantes are not the answer.
 Some may attempt to defend that number by including the work against offenders who download images, but that is investigated in a different way.
 In my opinion the only legitimate comparison between these crime types is the equally disappointing number of offenders caught in each category.
 The Chief Constable of Norfolk Simon Bailey set out the scale of the problem last year when he told us that up to 100,000 UK IP addresses are downloading indecent images; of someone’s child everyday.

 Whilst most are well meaning, a few are self-serving, some may even have criminal records and are therefore unsuitable for such a role.
 However, they have all shown us that you don’t need to be a police officer to catch a predator.
 You should however be vetted, trained and authorised to work within the criminal justice system.
 So what is the answer?
 Special Constables trained as Digital Detectives.